- Who they were

 The Woman's Literary Club of Baltimore was founded in 1890 by a group of educated women who wanted to get their words into print.
 Over the next thirty years, they met every Tuesday afternoon between October and June, hearing lectures on various topics, appreciating each other's written contributions, enjoying refreshments and each other's company.

 This site is a digital repository of the papers of the Club, which were meticulously kept over the years by its members.
 An Aperio grant from Loyola University Maryland's Center for the Humanities is supporting a team of undergraduate students led by Professor Jean Lee Cole, Department of English, in transcribing and interpreting these papers and the writings produced by members of the Club.
-In addition to this website, they are producing an anthology of writings by Club members, Parole Femine: Words and Lives of the Woman's Literary Club of Baltimore, slated to be published in summer 2019.
-Team members listed below:
+In addition to this website, they are publishing an anthology of writings by Club members, Parole Femine: Words and Lives of the Woman's Literary Club of Baltimore (2019).

 Hunter Flynn • Sydney Johnson • Katie Kazmierski • Clara Love • Ellen Roussel

 Tara Brooky • Marina Fazio • Jonathan Flink • Hunter Flynn • Jill Fury • Megan Hultberg • Sydney Johnson • Katie Kazmierski • Kaitlyn Kutch • Clara Love • Monica Malouf • Ju'waun Morgan • Ellen Roussel • Katie Shiber

 Marina Fazio • Katie Shiber • Clara Love